igorw/weblog/_posts/2014-10-27-compiling-brainfuck.md

 There are different compilers, such as **gcc** or **clang**. gcc aka the GNU Compiler Collection, is probably the most widely used.

 One step in the compilation process is translating the high-level language (e.g. C, yeah they call that "high-level", whatever) into **assembly language**.
 Note that this is not yet executable machine code.
-It is the human readable equivalent of machine code though, that is then compiled.
+It is the human readable equivalent of machine code though, that is then assembled.
 Also, linkers do some magic and stuff.

 You can get gcc to dump the assembly by providing the `-S` option.
 So let's try this with a program that simulates the bf `+` instruction.